 The Block Grants fund agency programs, community-based organizations to help improve the quality of behavioral health services by supporting activities that encourage and enhance evidence-based practices, quality improvement, and good consumer outcomes.
 Grant funding also assists activities that promote the values of recovery, resiliency, and cultural competence.
 The grant award is for two years.

-The annual applications for the Block Grants serve as the District of Columbia state plan for providing mental and substance use disorder services for the upcoming year.
-It also outlines the system of care for adults, children and families, and lists performance indicators.
-Consumers, clients and family members, community providers and DBH partners are encouraged to comment on the plan in the annual applications.
-Please direct comments on the Substance Abuse Prevention and Treatment Block Grant Application to Sharon Hunt at [email protected].
+The biennial combined block grant application for MH and SUPTRS serves as the District of Columbia’s state plan for providing mental and substance use disorder services for the upcoming year.
+It also outlines the system of care for adults, children, and families, and includes performance indicators.
+Consumers, clients, family members, community providers and DBH partners are encouraged to comment on the plan.